gaissmai/bart/README.md

 better lookup speed.

-The algorithm is also excellent for determining whether two tables contain overlapping IP addresses.
+The algorithm is also excellent for determining whether two tables contain overlapping IP addresses in a few nanoseconds.

-A `bart.Lite` version is also included, this is ideal for simple IP access-control-lists, a.k.a. longest-prefix matches with plain true/false results.
+A `bart.Lite` wrapper is included, this is ideal for simple IP ACLs (access-control-lists) with plain true/false results and no payload.

-For all more complex tasks, the powerful `bart.Table` must be used.

 ## Example